visgl/deck.gl/docs/README.md

 This is only needed if you want to create custom layers in deck.gl.
 Note that while trying out a new ambitious rendering approach for a new layer will likely require deeper knowledge, it is often possible to modify or extend existing deck.gl layers (including modifying the shader code) with a surprisingly limited amount of WebGL knowledge.

-There are many web resources for learning WebGL. [luma.gl](https://uber.github.io/luma.gl/#/)can be a good start.
+There are many web resources for learning WebGL. [luma.gl](https://uber.github.io/luma.gl/#/) can be a good start.